Pancreatic cysts can be categorized into the following groups:

 - Found in any part of the pancreas or anywhere within the abdomen and sometimes even in the chest.

-The CT demonstrates a large cyst in the upper abdomen in a patient who had an acute pancreatitis.
-Notice that there is also some ascites and pleural fluid.
-There wall enhances.
+The CT demonstrates a large cyst in the upper abdomen in a patient who had an acute pancreatitis (Fig).

-CT demonstrates two large cysts in a 45 year old woman, who had a trauma.
+CT demonstrates two large cysts in a 45 year old woman, who had a trauma (fig).